wz-ml/BoxingV0-StableBaselines/README.md

 # BoxingV0-StableBaselines
 An implementation of a DQN trained on Openai Gym's boxing-v0-ram using Stable Baselines.
-Credit goes to [StarAI](https://www.starai.io/course/) for Colab visualization code.

 The agent is playing the white character below: